Subscriber News: July 2018

 Laurel Blossom's poems "After the Explosion", "(Because of how)", and "Now Is the Winter of Our Discontent" were published in Los Angeles Review.

-Ellaraine Lockie's poetry chapbook Wild as in Familiar (Finishing Line Press, 2011) is available as an audio download from CD Baby, with original background music by Heather Lockie.
+Ellaraine Lockie's poetry chapbook Wild as in Familiar (Finishing Line Press, 2011) is available as an audio download on Amazon, with original background music by Heather Lockie.
 Listen to sample poems "Saying Goodbye", "Drawing Breath", and "Wings Clipped" on YouTube.

 Published: July 9, 2018